Copyright in Generative Deep Learning: Copyright of Generated Works

-Nevertheless, actually no one would obtain the copyright of machine-generated artworks (\cite{santos2020}), if the machine works independently from humans (in the sense that it is not a collaborative process and the machine is able to evaluate its own work, as highlighted by \cite{bohlen}).
-In fact, as explained by \cite{deltorn}, the actual laws cover works which are the reflection of author's personality, otherwise the originality requirement would not be satisfied; and it is questionable to say that computer-generated artworks are the result of the personality of someone - or something - leaving the works unprotected (this is one of the reasons why WIPO, the World Intellectual Property Organization, has started a Conversation on Intellectual Property and Artificial Intelligence to discuss the impact of AI on IP\footnote{https://www.wipo.int/about-ip/en/artificial\_intelligence/conversation.html}).
-In USA, for instance, The Compendium of U.S. Copyright Office Practices establishes that it will not register works produced by a machine or mere mechanical process that operates randomly or automatically without any creative input or intervention from a human author (see Article 313.2), citing, as example, a list of mechanical activities that are the exact opposite with respect to the ones performed by generative deep learning, and the ones that might be reasonably considered as creative.
-Also Spain, Germany and Australia have specified a similar criterion, establishing that only works created by humans can be protected by copyright.
+At first, it is important to make some distinctions.
+If the generative model is used just as a tool (or the human has an active role in the creative process), the human will be considered as the author; this means that if the human is in charge of the intellectual creation (for instance, by setting all the parameters required to characterize the product, as it is possible with StyleGAN (\cite{karras2019})) or the product can be considered as a co-creation, then the authorship is assigned to that person.
+In addition, even if the machine has generated the work independently from the human but the latter has selected and evaluated the outputs, rejecting some works and choosing only the best ones following his/her aesthetic tastes, the human can arguably be considered as the author of the work (\cite{glasser}).
+As far as works that are fully attributable to a machine are concerned, actually no one would obtain the copyright of machine-generated artworks (\cite{santos2020}).
+In fact, a fundamental requirement for the application of all the actual laws is that of originality.
+Even if it is not straightforward to find a precise and applicable definition of originality, in EU it has been commonly considered as satisfied when the work is the reflection of author's personality (\cite{deltorn}), while in US it could be interpreted as a minimum requiring evidence of a human (intellectual) creativity (\cite{gervais2002}).
+It is questionable to say that computer-generated artworks are the result of the personality of someone - or something - leaving the works unprotected\footnote{This is one of the reasons why WIPO, the World Intellectual Property Organization, has recently started a Conversation on Intellectual Property and Artificial Intelligence to discuss the impact of AI on IP.
+See for example: \url{https://www.wipo.int/about-ip/en/artificial\_intelligence/conversation.html}}.
+As a confirmation of this, The Compendium of U.S. Copyright Office Practices establishes that it will not register works produced by a machine or mere mechanical process that operates randomly or automatically without any creative input or intervention from a human author (see Article 313.2), citing, as example, a list of mechanical activities that are the exact opposite with respect to those performed by generative deep learning, and the ones that might be reasonably considered as creative (\cite{palace}).
+Also Spain, Germany and Australia have formulated a similar criterion, establishing that only works created by humans can be protected by copyright.